3 Ways to Promote Success for Professional Women in Healthcare

 Better Work-Life Balance

 One of the biggest challenges for women is the difficulty involved in juggling work and family.
-Often, it is women as child bearers who take time off or move from full-time to part-time work to take care of young children, which can have an impact on their careers.
+Women are often seen as child-bearers who take time off or move from full-time to part-time work so that they can take care of young children.
+This has been among the main factors having a negative impact on their careers in the past decades.

-In an article called Can Doctors Have Work-Life Balance?, Time spoke to medical students to find out if this is the reality:
+In an article called Can Doctors Have Work-Life Balance?, Time spoke to medical students to find out whether this is the reality: